 - 8.1 Since there is high demand for SHA's housing, we will always seek to make the best use of housing that becomes available for let.
 We will do this by making offers of housing to households who will make full use of the available bedspaces.
-If relevant, this may also include identifying applicants who need for a particular type of home that has become available for let, for example ground floor, amenity or wheelchair housing. - 8.2 We will base our assessment of housing applications and any subsequent offers of housing on the following standard rules about the number of bedrooms needed:
+If relevant, this may also include identifying applicants who need for a particular type of home that has become available for let, for example ground floor, amenity, or wheelchair housing. - 8.2 We will base our assessment of housing applications and any subsequent offers of housing on standard rules about the number of bedrooms needed this is found in Appendix 1 Points System Overcrowding and Under Occupation.